pepasjc/gbrust/README.md

 - `s` - Step (execute one instruction)
 - `c` - Continue (run 100 instructions)
 - `r` - Run until specific PC (enter address in hex, e.g., 0x0150)
+- `t` - Run until last crash PC (loaded from last_crash.txt)
 - `q` - Quit the emulator
 - `h` - Show help message

+The `t` command is particularly useful when debugging new instructions:
+1. When the emulator crashes on an unknown opcode, it saves the PC to last_crash.txt
+2. After implementing the missing instruction, use `t` to run back to the same location
+3. The emulator will continue from there with the new instruction implemented

 ## Project Structure